-Every first and third Wednesday evening, Catch Air Kidz hosts a private, themed night for neurodiverse families.
+Every third Wednesday evening, Catch Air Kidz hosts a private, themed night for neurodiverse families.
 Guests explore the unique play areas for which Catch Air is known without the usual crowd.
 The facility also boasts free wifi.

 Children with special needs and their siblings get 50% off admissions on the first Tuesday every month at 4 pm – closing time.

 During All Abilities Night, iFly provides an environment of earnest support and inclusion.
 Specially trained Flight Instructors assist each flyer during the event with extra attention and accommodations based on participant needs.